 No, dogs should not eat Spoiled cooked meat.
-In theory, cooking meat long enough kills the bacteria in it.
+In theory, cooking meat long enough eliminates the bacteria in it.
 However, once meat gets soiled, cooking it won’t necessarily make it safe to eat.
-Even if you manage to kill the bacteria by cooking the meat, the toxins they’ve already produced won’t go anywhere.
+Even if you manage to eliminate the bacteria by cooking the meat, the toxins they’ve already produced won’t go anywhere.

 Can dogs eat Spoiled meat without getting sick?

 A dog may not immediately get sick after eating Spoiled meat, but that doesn’t mean that you can feed them rotten meat regularly.
 Symptoms of food poisoning may take up to 6 days to appear.

 If your pooch ate meat that wasn’t excessively rotten, moldy, or smelly, or if it was just past its “best before” date, your pup might not get sick at all.
 It also depends on how much soiled meat your dog ate.

 What if my dog ate Spoiled meat from the trash?

 If you’ve chucked some rotten meat into the trash, chances are that it may still end up inside your dog’s stomach.
 As you know, it’s not uncommon for dogs to rummage through garbage and can eat all kinds of junk.

 If your dog has eaten garbage meat, carefully monitor his condition for the next 24 hours.
 Watch for symptoms of food poisoning and keep your vet informed of his situation.
 What you can do is strictly feed him clean, fresh, and easy-to-digest food.
 Avoid feeding him anything dogs don’t naturally eat.